 However there is one animal study published in 2014 by researchers from National Dairy Research Institute, Karnal in India which related BCM7 to inflammatory response in mice.

 Finally two studies involving humans were published in 2014 and 2016.
 The 2014 study one of whose authors is Dr.Woodford K (former stakeholder of A2 milk corporation till 2007) had observed positive association between A1 milk and abdominal pain.
-However the author themselves concluded that there is a need for larger confirmation of participants as the sample size was only 41 of which only 10 reported intolerance to commercial cow milk upon administration of 750 ml a day.
+However the authors themselves concluded that there is a need for larger confirmation of participants as the sample size was only 41 of which only 10 reported intolerance to commercial cow milk upon administration of 750 ml a day.

 On the whole it is interesting to see that there is no single human study which establishes the causative risk of BCM7 on human health.
 This is remarkable given the fact that it has been almost 25 years since the debate started.
 Further most research that is pro A2 has been supported by the A2 milk corporation which is a private entity holding patents on A2 genetic testing.